tetervak/DonutTracker-Android/README.md

-MAD Skills Navigation Sample (Donut Tracker)
+Based on MAD Skills Navigation Sample (Donut Tracker)
 ==============================================

 This sample shows the features of Navigation component highlighted by the Navigation episodes in the MAD Skills series of [videos](https://www.youtube.com/user/androiddevelopers) and [articles](https://medium.com/androiddevelopers).
 Specifically, episodes 2, 3, andd 4 walk through code from this sample.

+Please, notice that it is not the original code from Google, the code was edited.

 ### Features